ccUnity3d/HoloTools/README.md

 # HoloTools
 Holographic tools for Unity based on [Microsoft HoloToolkit](https://github.com/Microsoft/HoloToolkit-Unity/)

-This tools is a collecttion of prefabs:
+This tools is a collection
+of Unity prefabs and scripts for:

 1. Input scripts (Drag, Rotate and Scale model)
 2. Menu components (Button, Checkbox, Slider)